 Pharmacokinetic parameters were similar for boys and girls (mean age 10 years).

-In a single dose study conducted in adults, the mean Dexmethylphenidate AUC0-inf values (adjusted for body weight) following single 2 x 10 mg doses of Dexmethylphenidate hydrochloride tablets were 25%-35% higher in adult female volunteers (n=6) compared to male volunteers (n=9).
+In a single dose study conducted in adults, the mean Dexmethylphenidate AUC0-inf values (adjusted for body weight) following single 2 x 10 mg doses of Dexmethylphenidate hydrochloride were 25% to 35% higher in adult female volunteers (n=6) compared to male volunteers (n=9).
 Both tmax and t1/2 were comparable for males and females.

-Dexmethylphenidate hydrochloride tablets were evaluated in two double-blind, parallel-group, placebo-controlled trials in untreated or previously treated patients aged 6 to 17 years old with a DSM-IV diagnosis of Attention Deficit Hyperactivity Disorder (ADHD).
-Both studies included all three subtypes of ADHD, i.e., Combined Type, Predominantly Inattentive Type, or Predominantly Hyperactive-Impulsive Type.
+Dexmethylphenidate hydrochloride was evaluated in 2 double-blind, parallel-group, placebo-controlled trials in untreated or previously treated patients aged 6 to 17 years old with a DSM-IV diagnosis of Attention Deficit Hyperactivity Disorder (ADHD).
+Both studies included all 3 subtypes of ADHD, i.e., Combined Type, Predominantly Inattentive Type, or Predominantly Hyperactive-Impulsive Type.
 While both children and adolescents were included, the sample was predominantly children, thus, the findings are most pertinent to this age group.
-In both studies, the primary comparison of interest was Dexmethylphenidate hydrochloride tablet versus placebo.
+In both studies, the primary comparison of interest was Dexmethylphenidate hydrochloride versus placebo.

 *Figure 1: Error bars represent the standard error of the mean.

-Percent of Treatment Failures following a 2-week Double-Blind Placebo-Controlled Withdrawal of Dexmethylphenidate Hydrochloride Tablets
+Figure 2 Percent of Treatment Failures Following a 2-week Double-Blind Placebo-Controlled Withdrawal of Dexmethylphenidate Hydrochloride

 Dexmethylphenidate hydrochloride tablets are indicated for the treatment of Attention Deficit Hyperactivity Disorder (ADHD).

-The efficacy of Dexmethylphenidate hydrochloride tablets in the treatment of ADHD was established in two controlled trials of patients aged 6 to 17 years of age who met DSM-IV criteria for ADHD (see Clinical Studies ).
+The efficacy of Dexmethylphenidate hydrochloride tablets in the treatment of ADHD was established in 2 controlled trials of patients aged 6 to 17 years of age who met DSM-IV criteria for ADHD (see clinical studies).